How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 Are you OK with appearing in court?

-Which states have you worked in?
+Which states have you worked in as a local process server?

 How many attempts are included in your pricing, and how quickly can you make the first attempt?